esdc-devcop/esdc-devcop.github.io/docs/_references/developer-services.md

 The CDTS currently has an API to implement the WET 4.0 into any application.
 You can read more on that on the GCPedia page: [Centrally_Deployed_Templates_Solution_(CDTS)](https://cenw-wscoe.github.io/sgdc-cdts/index.html).
 SDS also offers a more integrated template for .NET MVC, .NET Web Forms and Java applications.
 The details on that can be found in GCCode page: [GoC Web Templates project](https://gccode.ssc-spc.gc.ca/GOCWebTemplates).

-### Web Analytics

-The department has a site to view the website analytics on a number of different web sites and applications. <http://web-stats.prv/Index-e.asp> can be used to view the stats of the applications you develop.

 ## 3rd Party Tools

 ### GC Code